maxfierrog/maxfierrog.github.io/content/about/cv.md

 Berkeley, CA -- Jan 2023 to now

-This group researches methodologies for strongly solving abstract strategy games and develops the infrastructure to do it (and to make the solution sets available through a few types of interfaces).
+We research computational methods for strongly solving abstract strategy games (and make the solution sets available through a few types of interfaces).
+I am personally interested in the computational modelling of coalitional games, and in developing infrastructure to solve this type of game generically across player count.

 {{< collapse "summary"="Things I am working on..." >}}

-> * Re-writing and re-architecting [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic), the group's seminal project, in Rust.
+> * Creating a re-architected version of [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic), the group's seminal project, in Rust.
+> * Modelling [_N_-player transferrable-utility coalitional games](https://en.wikipedia.org/wiki/Transferable_utility#:~:text=Transferable%20utility%20is%20assumed%20in,enjoy%20the%20same%20total%20utility.) in cases of complete information and turn-based play with the objective of computing their strong solution sets.
-> * An [ACID](https://en.wikipedia.org/wiki/ACID)-compliant and more performant re-implementation of the database we use to store our solution sets, which will provide the needed infrastructure to implement...
+> * An [ACID](https://en.wikipedia.org/wiki/ACID)-compliant and more performant re-implementation of the database engine we use to store our solution sets, which will provide the needed infrastructure to implement...
 >   * A [lookup table](https://en.wikipedia.org/wiki/Lookup_table) based database compression scheme.
->   * A [model based](http://mattmahoney.net/dc/mmahoney00.pdf) database compression scheme (memorizing using neural nets).
 >   * Parallelized solving algorithms.

 {{< /collapse >}}